agilemobiledev/gs-accessing-facebook/README.md

 `HelloController` is created by injecting a `Facebook` object into its constructor.
 The `Facebook` object is a reference to Spring Social's Facebook API binding.

 The `helloFacebook()` method is annotated with `@RequestMapping` to indicate that it should handle GET requests for the root path (/).
-The first thing it does is check to see if the user has authorized the application to access their Facebook data.
-If not, then the user is redirected to `ConnectController` where they may kick off the authorization process.
+The first thing the method does is check whether the user has authorized the application to access the user's Facebook data.
+If not, the user is redirected to `ConnectController` with the option to kick off the authorization process.

-If the user has authorized the application to access their Facebook data, then it will fetch the user's profile as well as a list of profiles for the user's friends.
+If the user has authorized the application to access Facebook data, the application fetches the user's profile and a list of profiles for the user's friends.
 Both are placed into the model to be displayed by the view identified as "hello".

 Speaking of the "hello" view, here it is as a Thymeleaf template: